 Recognition means less mental effort – and we subconsciously favor less effort.
-In fact, when it comes to making purchase decisions, studies have shown that the brands consumers recognize are more likely to be included in their consideration sets.
+For purchase decisions, studies have shown that the brands consumers recognize are more likely to be included in their consideration sets.
 It’s how we narrow down all the choices we have to make.

 Our brains look for all sorts of shortcuts to make life easier.
 In marketing, we study these shortcuts and refer to them as “cognitive biases.”
 Understanding the patterns and inherent irrationality of the human mind is extremely useful in influencing decision-making.

-So make sure you’re investing in a media mix that reaches consumers where they live, work, and play, so your brand is able to earn the familiarity that will bring it into their consideration set.
+So make sure you invest in a media mix that reaches consumers where they live, work, and play, so your brand can earn the familiarity that will bring it into their consideration set.

 Working the ol’ ZMOT

 Google’s well-known Zero Moment of Truth (ZMOT) study found 70 percent of Americans look at product reviews before making a purchase.
 After seeing a TV commercial, 83 percent said they still do online research on the products they’ve seen.
 With so many purchasing options these days, the traditional marketing funnel isn’t the law of the land anymore.
 This doesn’t mean it’s null and void.
 Although the path from awareness to conversion has become a little “loopier,” it’s still important to understand.